-Members of the Construction Industry Training Board and the Construction Workers Registration Board are appointed in accordance with the relevant sections of the CICO / CWRO.
+Members of the Construction Industry Training Board and the Construction Workers Registration Board are appointed in accordance with the relevant sections of the CICO/CWRO.
 The CIC reviews the Board appointment mechanisms from time to time to enhance its representativeness and effectiveness.
 Following the launch of the Registered Specialist Trade Contractors Scheme in April 2019, the number of registered specialist trade contractors has grown rapidly.
-The Council in December 2021 approved both Boards to expand the invitation list from 2022 to include nominations from organisations with representatives from registered specialist trade contractors / trade unions.
+The Council in December 2021 approved both Boards to expand the invitation list from 2022 to include nominations from organisations with representatives from registered specialist trade contractors/trade unions.
 At the same time, the same expansion has been extended to the invitation list for nominations to the Industry Development Committees.
 In addition, as the construction industry develops and evolves with time, the challenges faced by industry stakeholders are also becoming more diverse and multi-faceted.
 Given the constraints on Board composition (restricted by category and maximum number of members), the CIC approved the appointment of advisors in 2022 to help in broadening the views received from industry stakeholders as well as getting more expertise from sectors currently unrepresented on the Board in resolving problems.
-As a control mechanism, the maximum number of advisors shall not exceed half of the quorum of the board.
+In 2024, the CIC further extended the appointment of advisors to the five major Industry Development Committees.
+As a control mechanism, the maximum number of advisors shall not exceed half of the quorum of the board or committee.